Managing your relationship with your boss is as essential as managing relationships with your subordinates.

+Take time to build this relationship.
+A passive-reactive stance with your superior often hurts the relationship and makes you and your boss work less effectively.
 The relationship between you and your boss is between two fallible and imperfect humans who depend on each other more than they realise.
 Understanding both parties’ strengths, weaknesses, work styles, priorities, pressures, needs, and goals is the first step in building trust, mutual respect, and effective work relationships.
 In most cases, your boss depends on you more than you realise to do their job effectively.

 Spend time to understand your boss.
-Is he or she a listener or reader?
-Does your boss strive on conflict or try to minimise it?
-Seek out information about the boss’s goals and pressures, recognise the changes in priorities and concerns, and be sensitive to a boss’s work style.
+Is he or she a listener or a reader?
+Does your boss thrive on conflict or try to minimise it?
+Seek out information about the boss’s goals and pressures, recognise changes in priorities and concerns, and be sensitive to a boss’s work style.
 If your boss is a listener, schedule the meeting and send a follow-up memo.
 If he or she is a reader, send the details with context first and then schedule a meeting to review the points.

-- Informal discussion about ‘good management’ and ‘our objectives.’
+- Informal discussion about ‘good management’ and ‘our objectives’.

 - Ask the people who have worked with or for your boss for insights.

 To build successful relationships with others, you also need to understand yourself.
-Codependent or counterdependent behaviours can both lead to strained relationships with your boss.
+Codependent or counter-dependent behaviours can both lead to strained relationships with your boss.
 Such predispositions may be deeply rooted in your personalities or upbringing and hard to change, but knowing where you are on the spectrum can help you predict your reactions to conflicts and make deliberate adjustments to avoid overreactions.

 Use the checklist below to build a good relationship with your boss underpinned by unambiguous mutual expectations.